Click here to view scale diagrams of each tower.

 - Aldgate Union.
 A massive groundscraper under construction on the eastern edge of the City.
 In total, it will contain

 nearly 600,000 sq ft of floorspace.
 The 2nd phase will include a tower of 79m/17 storeys.

 - Victoria Towers.
 As part of the regeneration taking place in Victoria, Land Securities are developing a cluster of office towers.

-Originally proposed at 160m, this project has been scaled down considerably, following concerns about the impact
+Originally proposed at 160m, this project has been scaled down twice, and faces ongoing issues with Westminster council.